Salazar Center leads research, policy, and practice

 The Salazar Center for North American Conservation will extend that expertise to activate linkages and innovations in conservation research, policy, and practice.
 In particular, the center will promote a broad, systemic view of conservation that recognizes connections among environmental health, economic strength, and quality of life.

-The center is part of CSU’s School of Global Environmental Sustainability; in coming years, it will be based on the CSU Campus at the National Western Center.
+The center is part of CSU’s School of Global Environmental Sustainability; in coming years, it will be based at Spur, the CSU campus at the National Western Center.

 “The center will serve as a clearinghouse of best ideas in conservation, and it will serve as a catalyst to action,” Salazar said in September, as he opened the inaugural International Symposium on Conservation Impact, the center’s first major event.

 The symposium in Denver helped publicly launch the Salazar Center and attracted more than 200 elected officials and conservation experts to explore the issue of landscape and ecosystem connections across the continent.

 It would be hard to match Salazar’s credentials on conservation.
 Before heading the U.S. Department of the Interior, Salazar served as a U.S. senator from Colorado, as Colorado attorney general, and as executive director of the Colorado Department of Natural Resources.
 Complex conservation issues – crossing the realms of economy, environment, and society – threaded through those high-profile roles.
 He developed independent-minded ethics on conservation while growing up on a family ranch in Colorado’s San Luis Valley.
 The new center is steeped in those values.